Golnar and Haleh Abivardi: Career

 After working as employed dentists, Haleh Abivardi, the older sibling, took over a dental practice in Amriswil in 2001, opening the Abivardi & Abivardi practice with her younger sister.
 In 2002, they founded Swiss Smile with its first clinic at the ShopVille shopping mall at Zürich Central Station.
 The business idea is inspired by the mall itself, featuring f. e. long opening hours.

-In 2017 the Swiss Jacobs Holding bought a share from the Abivardi sisters and from Swedish EQT Partners that had acquired a minority interest in 2013.
+In 2017 the Swiss Jacobs Holding bought a share from the Abivardi sisters and from Swedish EQT AB that had acquired a minority interest in 2013.
 They exited their shareholdings in Swiss Smile and the parent company Colosseum Dental in 2020.

-In August 2019, the two sisters founded vVardis AG with a registered office in Baar (Zug, Switzerland), an oral care company that includes Credentis AG (acquired in 2020) and its portfolio of oral care technologies.
+In August 2019, the two sisters founded vVardis AG with a registered office in Zug, Switzerland, an oral care company that includes Credentis AG (acquired in 2020) and its portfolio of oral care technologies.

 Personal life

 Haleh Abivardi has four children and is married.
 Golnar is the mother of two children and also married.